-The Universal Declaration of Human Rights (UDHR) that has been adopted by the United Nations in 1948, describes the rights and freedoms of every human being "without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status."
+On 10 December 1948, the UN General Assembly adopted the Universal Declaration of Human Rights (UDHR), including civil, political, economic, social and cultural rights and freedoms in a single international human rights instrument.
+Examples are the rights to life, to freedom of movement, peaceful assembly, thought, conscience and religion.
+Everyone is entitled to all these rights and freedoms without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status.